Compensatory hyperhidrosis

 According to Dr. Hooshmand, sympathectomy permanently damages the temperature regulatory system.
 The permanent destruction of thermoregulatory function of the sympathetic nervous system causes latent complications, e.g., RSD in contralateral extremity.

 Following surgery for axillary (armpit), palmar (palm) hyperhidrosis (see focal hyperhidrosis) and blushing, the body may sweat excessively at untreated areas, most commonly the lower back and trunk, but can be spread over the total body surface below the level of the cut.
-The upper part of the body, above the sympathetic chain transection, the body becomes anhidriotic, where the patient is unable to sweat or cool down, which further compromises the body's thermoregulation and can lead to elevated core temperature, overheating and hyperthermia.
+The upper part of the body, above the sympathetic chain transection, the body becomes anhidrotic, where the patient is unable to sweat or cool down, which further compromises the body's thermoregulation and can lead to elevated core temperature, overheating and hyperthermia.
 Below the level of the sympathetic chain interruption, body temperature is significantly lower, creating a stark contrast that can be observed on thermal images.
 The difference in temperatures between the sympathetically under- and overactive regions can be as high as 10 Celsius.

 Variations

 Gustatory sweating or Frey's syndrome is another presentation of autonomic neuropathy.
 Gustatory sweating is brought on while eating, thinking or talking about food that produces a strong salivary stimulus.
 It is thought that ANS fibres to salivary glands have become connected in error with the sweat glands after nerve regeneration.
-Apart from sweating in the anhidriotic area of the body, it can produce flushing, goosebumps, drop of body temperature - vasoconstriction and paresthesia.
+Apart from sweating in the anhidrotic area of the body, it can produce flushing, goosebumps, drop of body temperature - vasoconstriction and paresthesia.
 Aberrant gustatory sweating follows up to 73% of surgical sympathectomies and is particularly common after bilateral procedures.
 Facial sweating during salivation has also been described in diabetes mellitus, cluster headache, following chorda tympani injury, and following facial herpes zoster.

 Phantom sweating is another form of autonomic neuropathy.
 It can be observed in patients with nerve damage (following accidents), diabetes mellitus and as a result of sympathectomy.
 Phantom sweating is a sensation that one is sweating, while the skin remains dry.
 Affected people can not distinguish whether it is real sweating or just a sensation.
-The phenomena is experienced in the anhidriotic, denervated area of the body, presenting an abnormal sympathetic nervous system function.
+The phenomenon is experienced in the anhidrotic, denervated area of the body, presenting an abnormal sympathetic nervous system function.